iPhone OS 3.2 supports video calls, downloads

 Posted in: Apple, Computers, Digital Media, News

-Tags: amazon, ebook, ebooks, ibook store, ibooks, ipad, itunes, Kindle, Kindle 2, kindle store, macmillan, publishing, steve jobs
+Tags: ebook, ebooks, ibook store, ibooks, ipad, itunes, Kindle, Kindle 2, kindle store, macmillan, publishing, steve jobs

 Apple removes Flash from iPad promo materials

 Among the iPad’s shortcomings, the lack of Flash support is king.
 It’s such a pervasive web tech it seems foolish not to include support in what is meant to be the world’s “best browsing experience.”
 If you were paying close enough attention, though, you might have noticed Flash running on the iPad in several promo videos.
 For websites shown in the original demo video, the Flash portions looked just as they would on any other device.